- Garden / Landscaping / Patio — 231

 Glass Jars and Containers

-The first thing that you can reuse out of your home is all of those glass jars and containers that you go through on a daily basis.
+The first thing that you can reuse out of your home is all of those glass jars and containers that you go through daily.
 If you’re not going to recycle these, then there are plenty of ways that you can use them in your own home.
-For example, those spaghetti sauce jars or jars of jelly can be used as regular glasses to drink out of.
+For example, spaghetti sauce jars or jars of jelly can be used as regular glasses to drink out of.
 You can also turn them into plant holders for any small plants that you want to grow inside.
 Try to think of other ways that you can use them throughout your home!

 Any Kind of Plastic Containers